The State of Communication and Privacy Law in Panama (2020)

 Which authorities have the legal capacity to request access to communications data?

-According to criminal law, public prosecutors, in addition to judges, are the competent authorities to request access to communications data.SEE MORE
+In the context of a criminal investigation, public prosecutors are the competent authorities to request, directly or through a judicial order, the access to communications data.SEE MORE

 Does the country have provisions about access to data in cases of emergency?